Cjreek/Writeups/ctf/htb_cyber_apocalypse_2022/pwn/retribution.md

   [<span style="color:lime">rsp</span>+0x70] == NULL
 </pre>

 The tool found 4 possible one gadgets.
 Not all of them are guaranteed to work though.
 We have to try them all and seem if one of those works.
-I'll make it short: the last one at offste ``0xf1247`` will work.
+I'll make it short: the last one at offset ``0xf1247`` will work.
 So let's add the offset to our code and calculate the real address of our one gadget as well:

 ````python